sonic-net/SONiC/doc/pins/p4orch_hld.md

 ### P4Orch To Application Response Path

 As P4RT interface requires the response of each programming request to match the real hardware state, synchronous mode between orchagent and syncd are enabled so P4Orch can get the exact SAI API response.
 And P4Orch implements a notification channel to send the response further up to the P4RT application.
-For more details, please refer to the "APPL State DB & Response Path HLD" document.
+For more details, please refer to the [APPL STATE DB & Response Path HLD](appl_state_db_response_path_hld.md) document.

 ## SAI API